prateek3255/scrroll-in/README.md

 ## How it works?

-Under the hood, this extension uses the [chrome localStorage API](https://developer.mozilla.org/en/DOM/Storage#localStorage) to store the scroll positions for different webpages.
+This extension uses the [chrome localStorage API](https://developer.mozilla.org/en/DOM/Storage#localStorage) to store the scroll positions for different webpages.
 I avoided using sync storage due to its storage limitations ([read more](https://developer.chrome.com/apps/storage)).
 This extension creates an object which stores the URL as keys and the scroll position as values.

-The functions for adding or updating, reading and deleting are in the files `save.js`, `get.js` and `delete.js` respectively, which are executed as content scripts from `popup.js` whenever the respective button is clicked.
+The functions for adding/updating, reading and deleting are in the files `save.js`, `get.js` and `delete.js` respectively, which are executed as content scripts from `popup.js` whenever the respective button is clicked.

-The `background.js` handles switching icon color whenever a tab is changed, or the URL is updated.
+The `background.js` handles switching icon colour whenever a tab is changed, or the URL is updated.

-The popup sheet is also handled by `popup.js` by dynamically changing the UI following the availability of the URL in the localStorage object.
+The popup sheet is also handled by `popup.js` by dynamically changing the UI following the availability of the URL in the local Storage object.

 ## Development

-To run the extension locally follow these steps:
+To run the extension locally, follow these steps:

 - Visit `chrome://extensions` and turn on developer mode.
 - Click on `Load unpacked` at the top left and select the extension root folder.